How to close sales over the phone

 Whatever you do, don’t be crunched over at your desk, reading through a script.

-No 4: Don’t overdo the small talk
+No 4: When selling on the phone – don’t overdo the small talk

 Some small talk at the beginning of a call may seem friendly and natural.